LEND Training Opportunities

 Resources and faculty at the UC Davis MIND Institute, in partnership with affiliated programs at California State University of Sacramento (CSUS), will provide LEND training.
 Training will occur within (1) didactic seminars, (2) interdisciplinary case discussions, (3) clinical settings at the MIND Institute or CSUS clinics, and (4) community settings.
 Additionally, long-term trainees will participate in currently established research with a faculty mentor.

-Coursework: Interdisciplinary graduate-level didactics will emphasize state-of-the-art information about services for ASD/DD.
+Coursework: Interdisciplinary graduate-level didactics will emphasize state-of-the-art information about services for Autism and Developmental Disabilities.
 Trainees will participate in seminars either online or in-person.
 Seminars will be interactive and led by experts in the field.
-Specific topics will relate to ASD/DD, leadership, interdisciplinary care, systems of care, public health perspectives of care, cultural competency, family-centered care, communication skills, research, and use of technology in healthcare service.
+Specific topics will relate to Autism and Developmental Disabilities, leadership, interdisciplinary care, systems of care, public health perspectives of care, cultural competency, family-centered care, communication skills, research, and use of technology in healthcare service.
 Coursework generally happen on Mondays and Thursdays and long-term trainees are expected to attend every week whereas medium-term trainees have the option to attend as many as their schedule allows.

 Clinical Experiences / Interdisciplinary Training

 Interdisciplinary Clinical Experiences - Diagnostic evaluations and evidence-based treatment: Trainees will participate in interdisciplinary diagnostic evaluations and discussion facilitated and supervised by LEND faculty.
 They will also participate in delivery of evidence-based treatments with the faculty.
-Clinical settings provide opportunities to practice interdisciplinary skills with an interdisciplinary team, leadership skills and family-centered care, as well as cultural competency with a diverse population of children with or at risk for ASD/DD and their families.
+Clinical settings provide opportunities to practice interdisciplinary skills with an interdisciplinary team, leadership skills and family-centered care, as well as cultural competency with a diverse population of children with or at risk for Autism and Developmental Disabilities and their families.

-Community Sites: Trainees will have experiences in sites that serve ASD/DD that focus on early childhood, school-aged children, and/or adolescents.
+Community Sites: Trainees will have experiences in sites that serve Autism and Developmental Disabilities that focus on early childhood, school-aged children, and/or adolescents.
 All community training sites provide interdisciplinary service and family-centered care.
-Some of our community partners include: